reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 Open Moto Audio app using equalizer option in your Music app and tap 'Show icon in the app tray' for showing Moto Audio app icon launcher.

 ### Attention!
-ACDB module dependency is removed in v1.4-alpha and up, so don't install it, also don't install Audio Modification Library module, or this module will not be working properly."
+Don't instal Audio Modification Library module, or this module will be not working properly.

 Please open issues with logcat.txt and screenshots if you got problems.

-Special thanks to all people that helped and tested my modules.
+Special thanks to @guitardedhero, @foxtrot47, and all people that helped and tested my modules.

 Please give a credit @reiryuki if you want to cheat my works.